Contents

 Pathophysiology of distemper

-The distemper virus infects dogs through inhalation of droplets containing the virus.
+The distemper virus infects dogs through the inhalation of virus-containing droplets.
 After infection, the virus spreads throughout the body and can affect various organs and systems, with the central nervous system being particularly vulnerable.

-If the virus affects the central nervous system, neurological symptoms may develop.
+If the virus attacks the central nervous system, neurological symptoms can develop.
 These symptoms can vary depending on which part of the nervous system is affected.

-The staggering seen in dogs infected with distemper results from damage to the central nervous system by the virus.
-Affected dogs show an unsteady gait, have difficulty maintaining balance and may stumble or fall when attempting to walk.
-Staggering is often combined with other neurological symptoms, such as muscle twitching or paralysis.
+The staggering observed in dogs infected with distemper results from damage to the central nervous system caused by the virus.
+Affected dogs exhibit an unsteady gait, have difficulty maintaining their balance, and may stumble or fall while attempting to walk.
+The staggering is often combined with other neurological symptoms, such as muscle twitching or paralysis.

 Other symptoms of distemper